Flotomate/product_docs/source/package-deployment/uninstall-packages.rst

 - Publish your Request after necessary Approval, if any.

-Learn more about how to create a :ref:`Learn More <Adding a Package Deployment Request>`.
+Learn more about how to create a :ref:`Learn More <adding-a-package-deployment-request>`.

 **Creating Uninstall Deployment Request from Computer Details View:**